withastro/docs/src/pages/en/comparing-astro-vs-other-tools.md

 Conceptually, Hugo is aligned with Astro’s "minimal client-side JavaScript" approach to web development.
 Hugo and Astro both offer similar, zero-JavaScript-by-default performance baselines.

 Both Hugo and Astro offers built-in support for building, bundling and minifying JavaScript.
 Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
 This feature is called [partial hydration](/en/core-concepts/partial-hydration/).
-While it is possible to achieve this yourself in Hugo, Astro offers it built in by default.
+While it is possible to achieve this yourself in Hugo, Astro offers it built-in by default.

 #### Case Study: Building a Documentation Website